acascell/shipping-cart-react/README.md

-# shipping-cart-react
+# shopping-cart-react
-Create a shipping cart component to make purchases using Vite, typescript, react
+Create a shopping cart component to make purchases using Vite, typescript, react